 Cabbage Juice

-- Rich in vitamins, traditionally used to lighten patchy skin and support healthy pigmentation.
+Rich in vitamins, it is traditionally used to lighten patchy skin and support healthy pigmentation.

 - Best for: Hypopigmentation from healing wounds or rashes.